-- By resolution at the trustee board
+- By resolution of the board of trustees

-- By a majority vote at Union Council by elected and appointed part-time officers and representatives (any student can bring a motion to Union Council and it is officers that vote on those motions)
+- By a two-thirds majority vote at Union Council by elected and appointed part-time officers and representatives (any student can bring a motion to Union Council and it is officers that vote on those motions)

 When will voting happen?